miigotu/wiiflow-plus/wii/docs/Readme.txt

  -------------------------------
 You can either install WiiFlow to a SD-Card or on your Harddisk.
-Both types has advantages and disadvantages: If you install on a SD-Card you will need the SD-Card to operate with WiiFlow. must always let the SD-Card inside your Wii and with write-protect off.
+Both types has advantages and disadvantages: If you install on a SD-Card you will need the SD-Card to operate with WiiFlow.
+With this setup, you must always let the SD-Card inside your Wii and with write-protect off.
 Otherwise WiiFlow will not work properly.
 Also, with covers and settings and fanart/trailers/etc an SD will become full very fast.

-It is better to install WiiFlow on your Harddisk but you will need a FAT or NTFS partition for it.
+It is better to install WiiFlow on your Harddisk but you will need a FAT32, NTFS, or EXT2/3/4 partition for it.
 Since HBC does not support ntfs, a forwarder is required to boot a dol which is placed on an NTFS partition.

-If you have a WBFS only Harddisk, you would need to repartition it.
-That will delete all of your Wii-Games on it.
+If you have a WBFS only hard disk, you would need to repartition it, which will delete all of your Wii-Games on it.
+If you do this we suggest you backup as many of your games as you can.

   1.2 Installation of WiiFlow:
  ------------------------------------------